shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/3-troubleshoot-connectivity.md

 ## Task 1: Verify the network topology

-1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop and log in with below Azure credentials or skip to **step 2**.
-    * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>
-    * Azure Password: <inject key="AzureAdUserPassword"></inject>

-1. Select the portal menu on the top left, select **Resource groups**.
+1. From the portal menu on the top left, select **Resource groups**.

    ![Screenshot of the resource visualizer showing the Vnet resources.](../media/mod3-rg.png)